 “Music is my refugee” can we often read.
 Music is a message, a light, a hope that moving on, without forgetting, but by expelling the suffering out, is a way to stay alive.
 “Rite of passage” is not dark: it sounds like a wish for both the one who stays and the one who leaves to embrace a better dimension.
 By including himself in the process, RVO gave a free rein to his creativity, designing the melodies in a way never done before.
 The result is stunning, timeless.

-“Rite of passage”, an initiation to reach the light, which we can all benefit from.
+“Rite of passage” is an initiation to reach the light, which we can all benefit from.
 While being dedicated to a sad loss, it’s the soundtrack of life, with its breaking points, its hopes, its falls into the abyss, and its new beginnings.
 It’s when the artist shines…